arthurBricq/minimal_personal_site/src/data/writing/unfinished_projects.md

 ---
-title: [Opinion] Opinion about unfinished projects
+title: Opinion about unfinished projects
 description: Or to how remain passionate about what we do as computer scientist
 priority: 1
 date: 2024-02-21